-Book Writing Software (2021): Top 10 Pieces of Software for Writers
+Book Writing Software (2022): Top 10 Pieces of Software for Writers

 Can a grammar checker replace an editor?

 Definitely not.
-But if you ask Alice Sudlow, our in-house editor, she’ll tell you, “If you don’t have access to an editor (or if you do, but you don’t want to hire them to edit your emails or Facebook posts), grammar checking software like ProWritingAid is an accessible, affordable alternative.”
+But if you ask Alice Sudlow, our in-house editor, she’ll tell you, “If you don’t have access to an editor (or if you do, but you don’t want to hire them to edit your emails or Facebook posts), software that performs grammar checks like ProWritingAid is an accessible, affordable alternative.”

-If you struggle with grammar, sentence structure, spelling, or even writing style, ProWritingAid can help.
+If you struggle with grammar mistakes, sentence structure, spelling, or even writing style, ProWritingAid can help.
 It goes far beyond your built-in spellcheck.

 You should still learn grammar skills, but ProWritingAid can help you start to see the patterns and grow as a writer.